 MCLGs allow for a margin of safety.
+Maximum Residual Disinfectant Level (MRDL) - the highest concentration of disinfectant residual allowed in the distribution system.
 Action Level - the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

-NTU = Nephelometric Turbidity Units, a measure of clarity. ppm = parts per million, or milligrams per liter (mg/L).
+NTU = Nephelometric Turbidity Units, a measure of clarity.

-ppb = parts per billion, or micrograms per liter ( $\mu$ g/L).
+ppm = parts per million, or milligrams per liter (mg/L).

-pCi/L = picocuries per liter, a measure of radioactivity.
+ppb = parts per billion, or micrograms per liter ( $\mu g/L$ ). pCi/L = picocuries per liter, a measure of radioactivity.